andrenho/tiny-server/README.md

-# tinyserver
+# twebix
-A C++ framework to create a MVC web application, meant for tiny servers (like Raspberry Pi Zero).
+A set small-footprint applications to implement a fully functional server in a low footprint device (such as a Raspberry Pi Zero).

+Tools:

+* libtwebix: include the basis to create all twebix applications.
+Include functions to read/write configuration files (in Lua), interpret JSON, call REST, etc.
+* twhttps: convert https requests to http
+*

 Modules: